rust-lang/rust/src/doc/rustc/src/platform-support/arm-none-eabi.md

 in the detailed target-specific documentation.

-**Note:** Many target-features are currently unstable and subject to change, and if you use them you should dissassmble the compiler output and manually inspect it to ensure only appropriate instructions for your CPU have been generated.
+**Note:** Many target-features are currently unstable and subject to change, and if you use them you should disassemble the compiler output and manually inspect it to ensure only appropriate instructions for your CPU have been generated.

-If do you wish to use the *target-cpu* and *target-feature* options, you can add them to your `.cargo/config.toml` file alongside any other flags your project uses (likely linker related ones):
+If you wish to use the *target-cpu* and *target-feature* options, you can add them to your `.cargo/config.toml` file alongside any other flags your project uses (likely linker related ones):